djzeratul/ns-pebble-plain/README.md

 ```

 * Pure HTML, no CSS or JS.
 * Auto-refreshes every 60s (via `<meta refresh>`).
 Cache-buster since github likes to cache stuff even if it has changed.
+The Cache Buster will reload the page with a ?r=####### query string appended to tell github to pull from the page on origin instead of cache.
+If you refresh the page and expect to see new data, you can change the random numerals at the end of the equal sign to a different string and it will update from origin.
 * Works in Opera Mini / very old phones.